Rock Climbing Walls -Please read carefully and completely

 REQUIREMENTS UNDER 14 YEARS OF AGE

-Same as those under 18 years of age (See above) but the minor can only climb and not do the safety belay for another climber.
+Same as those under 18 years of age (See above) but the minor can only climb and not belay other climbers.
 Therefore, if there are not two other climbers of at least 14 years of age, a parent or another non-climbing person of at least 14 years of age must participate.

 EXPERIENCED, NEW CLIMBERS TO OUR GYM